OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:57

-> Shephatiah, Hattil, Pokereth-Hazzebaim, and Ami.
+> Shephatiah, Hattil, and Pokereth-Hazzebaim, and Ami.

 ## Ezra 2:58